mxrxxio/simpleFlaskCRUD/README.md

-imple CRUD with flask and sqlite as database
+Simple CRUD with flask and sqlite as database (empty)